rishiraj88/bugtracker/README.md

 #### Create a bug
 ![Manual testing: Create a bug](./assets/manual-testing-_-create-bug.png)
-- TODO: The above screenshot to be replaced [20-Jun-2024].
+- TODO: The above screenshot to be replaced.
+Planned for 08-Jul-2024.

 #### List bugs
 ![Manual testing: List all bugs](./assets/manual-testing-_-list-bugs.png)
-- TODO: The above screenshot to be replaced [20-Jun-2024].
+- TODO: The above screenshot to be replaced.
+Planned for 08-Jul-2024.

 #### Automated Testing
 - **Tests** class is written and used for test automation.